 Flashlights are one of those indispensable tools that we rarely seem to care about.
 They’re vital when the lights go out unexpectedly due to a storm or blackout.
 You depend on them when camping to be able to see where you’re going in the middle of the night, or what’s suddenly scratched at the outside of your tent.
 And they’re an important part of any emergency roadside assistance kit in a car.

 With how important flashlights are, it’s important to spend time making sure that quality ones will shed light on any dark situation when we need them to.
-For that reason, we’ve taken a look across the flashlight market to find the best flashlights you can buy in 2022.
+For that reason, we’ve taken a look across the flashlight market to find the best flashlights you can buy.

 Best Overall Flashlight for Everyday Use: Olight S2R II BatonA solid everyday flashlight with lots of options.